nrwl/nx-recipes/CONTRIBUTING.md

 Every example should live within a dedicated folder created at the root of this repository and being completely self-contained.

+Make sure there is at least one e2e test in your example that verifies that the core functionality of your example actually works.

 The folder should contain a `README.md` file with the following section

 ```markdown